mcinglis/c-style/readme.md

 Mutable global variables are especially evil and should be avoided at all costs.
 Conceptually, a global variable assignment is a bunch of `longjmp`s to set hidden, static variables.
 Yuck.

+The only circumstance where a global variable is excusable is if it's `const` and only referred to in `main`.
+Otherwise, you should design your functions to be controllable by their arguments.
 Even if you have a variable that will have to be passed around to lots of a functions - if it affects their computation, it should be a argument or a member of a argument.
 This **always** leads to better software.

 Static variables in functions are just global variables scoped to that function; the arguments above apply equally to them.
 Just like global variables, static variables are often used as an easy way out of providing modular, pure functions.
-They're often defended in the name of performance.
+They're often defended in the name of performance (benchmarks first!).

 You don't need static variables, just like you don't need global variables.
 If you need persistent state, have the function accept that state as a argument.
 If you need to return something persistent, allocate memory for it.